Navbar

 Key Findings:

-• Correlation with ADHD Symptoms: There was a moderate negative correlation between the changes in ADHD symptoms and well-being scores at both the two-week and four-week time points.
-This means that as ADHD symptoms decreased, well-being scores increased, suggesting that improvements in ADHD symptoms were associated with better overall well-being.
+• Correlation with ADHD Symptoms: There was a moderate negative correlation between ADHD symptom reduction and improvements in well-being at both two-week and four-week intervals.
+This indicates that as participants experienced fewer ADHD symptoms, their overall well-being increased, highlighting the potential for microdosing to positively impact both ADHD management and quality of life.

 Lion’s Mane Mushroom for ADHD